 You may also find crane flies amassing around your home in the evening during their brief lifespan.
 This is usually due to porch lights or the lights filtering out of windows.
 Crane Flies will be attracted to these lights just like moths and many other flying pests.

-But there’s a very easy way to tell if you’re going to have a lot of crane flies long before the adults even emerge from their pupal stage, and this is where the true terror lies for many homeowners and businesses.
+But there’s a very easy way to tell if you’re going to have a lot of crane flies long before the adults even emerge from their pupal stage.
+This is where the true terror lies for many homeowners and businesses.

 The True Horror of Crane Flies

-There is a very good reason many home and business owners begin to fret when they see an adult crane fly, but it isn’t the adults they’re actually worried about, it’s the leatherjacket larvae.
+There is a very good reason many home and business owners begin to fret when they see an adult crane fly.
+Surprisingly enough, it isn’t the adults they’re actually worried about, it’s the leatherjacket larvae.

 These wormlike critters can cause extensive damage to lawns and gardens.
 In fact, they’ve been known to cause mass destruction even in sports fields!

 Leatherjackets mainly target smaller root systems, such as that of grasses.
-However, they’ll also go after the roots of other plants such as many garden flowers.
+However, they’ll also go after the roots of other plants including many garden flowers.
 Herbaceous stems and new seedlings are common prey as well.